On Haiti-Hungary, Secret Courts, Black Magic

 Before a representative of a functioning government is removed from office and held.
 Without trial.
 Without hearing.
 Without a public record of the accusation, the evidence, or the standard applied.
 He was taken.
 He has not been brought before any body that would allow him to answer the charge.

 The accusation that Haiti abused state funds should not have reached enforcement.
 It should have been tested first.
 A public hearing.
 A record.
 Open testimony.
 The accusation should have been examined in the open, found groundless or substantiated, and only then referred for action.
-Instead the action preceded examina— public examination.
-The imprisonment preceded the trial.

 [pause]